February-L/Uniform-Acceleration-Interpolation/README.md

 # Uniform-Acceleration Interpolation
 Interpolate curves between given points on a plane by a series of uniformly accelerated motions.

-Requirements: Python version 3.5+, NumPy (reference version: 1.24)
+Requirements: Python version 3.5+, NumPy (tested version: 1.22.3)
 Tested with Python IDLE 3.10.8

 # Introduction